clrfund/monorepo/docs/admin.md

 ```

 ## Contract deployment script
 There is a new deployRound script that has been created that automates the above process (minus taking the new factory address and injecting it into the UI).
-To run this, first change directory to the contracts folder, configure the `.env` file (make sure the parameters JSONRPC_HTTP_URL, WALLET_PRIVATE_KEY or WALLET_MNEMONIC, and NATIVE_TOKEN_ADDRESS are set).
+To run this, first change directory to the contracts folder, configure the `.env` file.

+Make sure the following parameters are set:

+- JSONRPC_HTTP_URL
+- WALLET_PRIVATE_KEY or WALLET_MNEMONIC
+- NATIVE_TOKEN_ADDRESS

 Then, run the following:

 ```
 npx hardhat run --network {network-name} scripts/deployRound.ts